Difference between zoloft and seroquel

 When taking Zoloft, it is important to inform your healthcare provider about all the medications you are currently taking.
 Zoloft can interact with selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), monoamine oxidase inhibitors (MAOIs), tricyclic antidepressants (TCAs), and other medications that increase serotonin levels in the brain.
 Taking Zoloft along with these medications can increase the risk of serotonin syndrome, a potentially life-threatening condition characterized by high levels of serotonin.

-See also Seroquel glutamate
+See also Seroquel xr 50 wikipedia

 Seroquel, on the other hand, can interact with a variety of medications.
 You should inform your healthcare provider about all the medications you are currently taking, especially those that make you drowsy or slow down your breathing.
 Seroquel can enhance the sedative effects of other drugs, increasing drowsiness and impairing coordination.
 This can be dangerous, especially when driving or operating machinery.